Camino Route Overviews: Camino Portugués

 Routing Alternatives

-The Camino Portugués has several different route options for you to consider.
+The Camino Portugués has several different route options for you to consider: the Coastal and the Central.
 The routes split in Porto and come back together again in Redondela, Spain.
 You can also do part of the Coastal route and then cut over to the Central route.
-The guidebooks offer mapping and advice on how to do this.
+The guidebooks and apps offer mapping and advice on how to do this.

-Just to make things confusing for you, the Coastal route is also sometimes known as the Senda Litoral.
-The Coastal route hews closely to the coastline and is both quieter and slightly longer than the Central.
+The Coastal route is quieter and slightly longer than the Central.
 It goes through Vigo before reconnecting to the Central route.
-Notable stops on this route are the Viana do Castelo and the cute coastal town of Baiona.
+This route offers a variant called the Senda Litoral which hews even more closely to the coastline before joining the Coastal in Vila do Conde.
+Notable stops on the Coastal are the Viana do Castelo and the cute coastal town of Baiona.

-The Central route goes through the interior countryside and is the more popular route.
+The Central route goes through the interior countryside and is a bit more popular.
 Of note on this route are Barcelos, Ponte de Lima, Valença do Minho and Tui.

 There is also the Variante Espiritual (Spiritual Variant).
 This option hangs a left after Pontevedra to follow the coastline before heading up the Rio Ulla river estuary.
 You have the option to walk the entire route or take a local boat for part of it.
 Either option will qualify you for a Compostela.